bikespace/bikespace-django/README.md

 pip3 install virtualenv

 # get the repository of code on your machine and change to the directory
-git clone git@gitlab.com:bikespace/Bicycle-parking.git civictechto-bicycle-parking
+git clone git@gitlab.com:bikespace/Bicycle-parking.git bikespace

 # change to the directory
-cd civictechto-bicycle-parking
+cd bikespace

 # setup a virtualenv for python3
 virtualenv -p python3 venv